Multi-Cycle Assignment Problems with Rotational Diversity: Related Work

 In this work, we do not directly solve the \gap, but instrument a general solver to maintain a fair distribution of tasks to agents.
 An alternative is a system where agents exchange tasks among them to achieve rotation.
 However, preliminary experiments showed this approach to be inferior to the one presented.
 The evaluated exchange model first focused on profits only, and afterwards aimed for a fair rotation by allowing one-task exchanges between agents.
-It showed that a good \gap solution leaves only few choices for one-task exchanges and only minimal improvements in rotational diversity occurred.
+It showed that a high-quality \gap solution limits the number of choices for one-task exchanges and only minimal improvements in rotational diversity occur.